jcr4990/eq-upscale/README.md

 # eq-upscale

-Easy to use tool for AI upscaling various textures within EverQuest .eqg and .s3d archive files.
+Experimental tool for AI upscaling various textures within EverQuest .eqg and .s3d archive files.

+> [!WARNING]
+> You are likely to encounter some bugs.
+I've spent many hours fiddling with EQ files and I've learned there's always bound to be surprises.
+Make sure you back up your original files in case something goes haywire.

 ## Installation